AmyDmy/hugo-mock-landing-page-domain-name/USER-STORTIES.md

 2. As a student enrolled in courses with online learning platforms, I want the planner to import assignment deadlines and exam dates from my LMS (e.g., Canvas or Moodle), so that my study schedule is always up-to-date.

-3. As a student with varying concentration levels, I want to choose from different study modes (such as Pomodoro, Deep Focus, or Quick Review), so that I can adapt my study sessions to my current energy and focus.
+3. As a student who uses digital calendars, I want the planner to integrate with my existing calendar (e.g., Google Calendar), so that all my study sessions and other events appear in one unified view.

 4. As a student motivated by achievements, I want to earn badges and rewards for completing study sessions and reaching milestones, so that I have an extra incentive to stick to my schedule.